-A Partial Disability must be caused by an Accident or Sickness and must commence following a period of Total Disability.
-You must be Totally Disabled during your Elimination Period.
+A Partial Disability must be caused by an Accident or Sickness and must commence while you are insured under the Policy.

 Participation in a Riot, Rebellion or Insurrection, the words "Participation" and "Riot" in this phrase mean: Participation includes promoting, inciting, conspiring to promote or incite, aiding, abetting, and all forms of taking part in, but will not include actions taken in defense of public or private property, or actions taken in your own defense, if such actions of defense are not taken against persons seeking to maintain or restore law and order including but not limited to police officers and firefighters.